2084x/ytcli-guide/README.md

 * ctrl-j/k moves you up and down the list of results.
 * alt-p will scrape the next page of results.
-* ctrl-a (with my fzf default opts) will allow you to select and open all results.
-Useful for playlists.
+* ctrl-a/u (with my fzf default opts) will allow you to select and deselect open all results.
+Useful for opening entire playlists.
-* You can use tab or ctrl+x (with my fzf default opts) to select and open multiple videos.
+* You can use tab or ctrl+i to select and open multiple videos.
 Videos will be added to the playlist in order of selection.
 * Run `ytfzf --rii` occasionally to refresh healthy invidious instances.
 * You can add a subscriptions file to scrape a list of channels for their most recent uploads.
 See the ytfzf manual for how the file should look.
 * If you use dwm + swallow patch, thumbnails will break when the terminal is restored.
 Open a new terminal to get thumbnails back for your next search.
 Alternatively, if you want to loop the menu with `-l`, you will also need to detach the player with `--detach` so that the terminal doesn't get swallowed and thumbnails remain intact.